bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

       let foo = 2; // End of TDZ (for foo)
     }

-The term “temporal” is used because the zone depends on the order of execution (time) rather than the order in which the code is written (position).
+The term "temporal” is used because the zone depends on the order of execution (time) rather than the order in which the code is written (position).
 For example, the code below works because, even though the function that uses the `let` variable appears before the variable is declared, the function is *called* outside the TDZ.

     {
         // TDZ starts at beginning of scope